massastrello/awesome-implicit-neural-models/README.md

 # awesome-implicit-neural-models
 A collection of resources on *Implicit* learning model, ranging from Neural ODEs to Equilibrium Networks, Differentiable Optimization Layers and more.

+*"The crux of an **implicit layer**, is that instead of specifying how to compute the layer’s output from the input, we specify the conditions that we want the layer’s output to satisfy."* (http://implicit-layers-tutorial.org/)

 **NOTE:** Feel free to suggest additions via `Issues` or `Pull Requests`.

 ***For a comprehensive list of resources on the connections between differential equations and deep learning, please refer to [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode)***